imbue-ai/jupyter_ascending/README.md

     - run a cell / run all cells / other commands that should be mapped to a keyboard shortcut
 - the client library assembles a HTTP POST request and sends it to the jupyter server
 - there is a jupyter server extension which accepts HTTP POST requests at `http://[notebook_url]:[notebook_port]/jupyter_ascending`.
+    - Currently `notebook_url:notebook_port` is hardcoded to `localhost:8888`.
+This should be improved in the future.
 - the server extension matches the request filename to the proper running notebooks and forwards the command along to the notebook plugin
 - a notebook plugin receives the command, and updates the contents of the notebook or executes the requested command.

 ## Working on a remote server

 Because of the client-server architecture, Jupyter Ascending doesn't know or care if the editor and the jupyter server are on the same machine.
-The client is just sending requests to `http://[notebook_url]:[notebook_port]/jupyter_ascending`, with default being `http://localhost:8888/jupyter_ascending`.
+The client is just sending requests to `http://[notebook_url]:[notebook_port]/jupyter_ascending`, with (hardcoded) default being `http://localhost:8888/jupyter_ascending`.
 We typically use SSH to forward the remote jupyter port into `localhost:8888`, but you can set up the networking however you like.

 There's fuzzy-matching logic to match the locally edited file path with the remote notebook file path (eg if the two machines have the code in a different directory), so everything should just work!